How to Nail New Year Goals When You Have Autism

 When New Year’s excitement fades, how can autistic individuals sustain motivation over months required to achieve resolutions?

 Consistency requires energy and focus day after day, especially when enthusiasm dips.
-Maintaining drive involves both emotional and behavioral strategies.
+Maintaining drive involves both emotional and behavioral strategies and avoiding becoming overwhelmed.

 On the emotional side: